top of page

 • Engage with the broader world as active participants in a larger dynamic system.

-The ALP/Playground Approach is built upon these interconnected principles and exercises.
+The Playground Approach (ALP) is built upon these interconnected principles and exercises.
 By practicing the etudes, participants:

 • Develop fluency in embodying and performing each perspective.